bookofproofs/bookofproofs.github.io/_sources/branches/analysis/de-moivres-identity-complex-powers.md

 ---
-The following identity is a formula found by "Abraham De Moivre ":https://www.bookofproofs.org/history/abraham-de-moivre (1667 - 1754).
+The following identity is a formula found by [Abraham De Moivre](https://mathshistory.st-andrews.ac.uk/Biographies/De_Moivre/) (1667 - 1754).

 ---